kloper/pato/README.md

 Pato aims to be an all-in-one solution that integrates different software
 components:

- * HD44780 display driver and provides access to the basic display API
+ * HD44780 display driver - provides access to the basic display API
- * Communication drivers - UART or I2C
+ * Communication drivers - UART or I2C (TWI in Atmel terms)
  * Output buffering.
 Pato stores text to be displayed in memory and allows delta modifications only for parts that should change.
  * String formatting - based on printf library from Atmel.
 This